Creating Custom Dashboards

 - Provide instructions for what to do if a module is in a particular state.

-The Text module accepts Markdown language, with the exception of links and tables, allowing you to format your information as you see fit.
+The Text module accepts Markdown language, with the exception of tables, allowing you to format your information as you see fit.

 The images below display the configuration and output for a text module.